Useful Resources for your study of the Greek New Testament!

 The Greek New Testament

-This is the 4th edition of the United Bible Societies' Greek New Testament.
+This is the 5th edition of the United Bible Societies' Greek New Testament.
 It includes a critical apparatus which sheds light on the manuscript evidence where there are significant variant readings.
+The Greek New Testament: With Dictionary (Greek Edition)

 A Grammatical Analysis of the Greek New Testament